Matzefication/MMM-Hello-Mirror/README.md

 </table>

 ## Working with voice commands
-A voice command has to start with the wakeUp sentence (by default `Hallo (magischer) Spiegel`) following your individual command.
+A voice command has to start with the wakeUp sentence depending on the selected language (by default `Hallo (magischer) Spiegel` for german, otherwise `Hi (magic) mirror` for all other languages) following your individual command.
 After recognizing a command, a notification will be send to all modules with the following params:

 - notification identifier: `VOICE_COMMAND`
 - notification payload: `the spoken command` (without the wakeUp sentence)